Rock Bridge State Park is a beautiful easy to easy-to-moderate hiking trail to a natural bridgeway, located in the Hocking Hills area.

-When you arrive at the bridge, please use extreme caution as this natural bridge does have drop offs and does not have safety railings.
-Please follow all Rock Bridge State Nature Preserve rule and guidelines.
+When you arrive at the bridge, please use extreme caution as this natural bridge does have drop-offs and does not have safety railings.
+Please follow all Rock Bridge State Nature Preserve rules and guidelines.

 Rock Bridge State Nature Preserve Trail Map

 Do not forget to print or save (to your mobile device) the trail map for Rock Bridge State Nature Preserve.
-This can help you as you are hiking the tral.
-It is a pretty simple trail and well marked, but having the Rock Bridge State Nature Preserve trail map may put your mind at ease while hiking.
+This can help you as you are hiking the trail.
+It is a pretty simple and well-marked trail, but having the Rock Bridge State Nature Preserve trail map may put your mind at ease while hiking.